 27. Industrial bathroom ceiling ductwork

 Are you interested in a modern, urban aesthetic that highlights the functional elements of your home?
-Leaving ductwork and pipes exposed on the bathroom ceiling is a hallmark of industrial design that adds a raw, architectural edge to the of hiding these elements behind drywall, you can paint them in a uniform color like matte black or metallic silver to make them a deliberate part of the approach works best in rooms with high ceilings and can be paired with concrete walls and Edison bulb lighting for a cohesive creates an open, airy feeling and provides an honest beauty that is perfect for those who appreciate industrial interior styles.
+Leaving ductwork and pipes exposed on the bathroom ceiling is a hallmark of industrial design that adds a raw, architectural edge to the space.
+Instead of hiding these elements behind drywall, you can paint them in a uniform color like matte black or metallic silver to make them a deliberate part of the decor.
+This approach works best in rooms with high ceilings and can be paired with concrete walls and Edison bulb lighting for a cohesive look.
+It creates an open, airy feeling and provides an honest beauty that is perfect for those who appreciate industrial interior styles.

 28. Arched bathroom ceiling